-Our tester, James Thomson, knows to look beyond the marketing hype when reviewing pressure cleaners.
+Our expert testers know to look beyond the marketing hype when reviewing pressure cleaners.
 When testing performance and ease of use, we use the pressure cleaners in a real-life situation to see how they compare when it comes to cleaning dirt and stains that have built up over time.